 Rachael was elected President of the International Academy of Family Lawyers (IAFL) in 2023- the first Scot and the only woman from the UK in the thirty-seven year history of the Academy.

 Chambers and Partners and The Legal 500 have both described Rachael as, "the doyenne of Scots family law".
 She was The Times Scottish Lawyer of the Week in July 2020 and is accredited as a Specialist in Family Law and as a Family Mediator by the Law Society of Scotland.

 The review of Rachael in the current Edition of the Spear's 500 Wealth Management Index of the best family lawyers in the UK reports, "Likeable, and razor-sharp, few Scottish family lawyers operate at her level.
 ‘She is a phenomenally good lawyer and is widely regarded as Scotland’s doyenne of family law,’ says one noted peer."

-The current edition of Chambers quotes a client of Rachael's saying, "I had complete confidence in all aspects of her advice and she provided outstanding support through a challenging period." with the 2022 Edition reporting that "Rachael is a pre-eminent family lawyer with a unique combination of legal brilliance and client care skills."
+The current edition of Chambers quotes a client of Rachael's saying, "Rachael is the leading practitioner in the field in Scotland.
+Truly untouchable." with the 2023 Edition reporting that "Rachael is a pre-eminent family lawyer with a unique combination of legal brilliance and client care skills."
 "Her knowledge and technical expertise are phenomenal."
 "A formidable authority on family law in Scotland.".